Lemon Law in WashingtonGet detailed Vehicle History Report in 3 Easy Steps

 The arbiter will work with the vehicle's owner and the manufacturer to determine whether the vehicle is in fact a lemon and whether the buyer has made adequate attempts to have the problem repaired.
 The following count as "adequate attempts:"

-- For a serious safety defect, two repair attempts qualifies.
+- For a serious safety defect, 2 attempts qualifies.

-- Four unsuccessful attempts to repair a noncomformity that's covered under the warranty can mean you've got a lemon.
+- 4 attempts to repair a noncomformity that's covered under the warranty can mean you've got a lemon.

 - If the car has been in the shop for repairs for a total of 30 days and the problem still exists, you might be covered.